crimsoncybr/BF-scanner/README.md

 Create a user and password list to match the variables in the script.

 USER_LIST="users.txt"

 PASS_LIST="pass.txt"

-create yourowne payload for 32/64-bit and change the variables to match:
+create your owne payload for 32/64-bit and change the variables to match:
 PAYLOAD="payloads/payload_64_4444.elf"
 PAYLOAD="payloads/payload_32_4444.elf"